 The Firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees of the Company in the same way as to employees in other regions and is subject to oversight by the senior management of the Firm in the region.
-The Firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions, which occurs prior to the Compensation Committee's review and approval.
+The Firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions.